 This story is a work of fiction, based on the author’s high school days.
 I think it was well-written.
 At times, I’d get annoyed with Severin because she’d been obsessing and chasing a guy who never intended to change, who made one excuse after another, who claimed to like her, but the excuses and pity parties never ended.
 Still, Severin lived on false hope for years.
 I really like the author’s poetic writing in her novels and how the topic of her stories really connect with many readers who can relate to such heartache.
 This story tells us that it’s normal to make mistakes, that we can learn from them.
 Letting go can be difficult, despite how we feel about someone.
 But, sometimes, we have to think about what’s more important.
 Once I got toward the end of the novel, I really understood why the book got its title.

 If you haven’t check out her work, I encourage you to do so.
 Feel free to post your comments.
 Happy reading!

-*I received this copy from Simon & Schuster, in exchange for an honest review.
+*I received this copy from the author, in exchange for an honest review.